-The HCA Night Sky Team has helped launch community partnerships and a series of educational programs to address light pollution.
+The HCA Night Sky Team has worked with communities, businesses, State Parks, electricity providers, and individual landowners to address light pollution.

 Many Hill Country cities have already passed lighting ordinances advancing the momentum to protect our starry nights.
-Our Hill Country region is on its way to being known as a place where the stars shine at night and you can be part of this movement.
-The benefits go far beyond health, beauty and tourism appeal - reducing light pollution reduces electric bills and saves money!
+Our Hill Country region is on its way to being known as a place where the "stars at night shine big and bright" for perpetuity.
+The benefits go far beyond beauty, health, and tourism appeal - reducing light pollution reduces electric bills and saves money!